EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 #### :hammer_and_wrench: Developing **CLI**, **TUI** and **GUI** applications

 These languages are used to build applications or libraries which **should not** be run inside some editor like GIMP or Google Slides.
+I'm mainly focused on these programming languages and know them better than others, my knowledge is validated by other contributors.

 | Language | Links                                                                                                                                                              | How often do I use it? |
 | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------- |